 What’s the Best Way to Taper Off PPIs?

 The proper way to taper off PPIs is to switch to another safer class of acid-suppressive medication, called H2-antagonists (H2As).
 Today, the most commonly used H2As are Pepcid (famotidine) and Tagamet (cimetidine).

-Until recently, Zantac (ranitidine) was popular, but recent reports suggested that Zantac might have contained trace amounts of a carcinogen, so Zantac has been taken off the market.
+Until recently, Zantac (ranitidine) was popular, but recent reports suggested that Zantac might have contained trace amounts of a carcinogen, so Zantac has been taken off the market (so it’s unlikely that you need to know how to wean off Zantac itself).
 Pepcid and Tagamet have been tested and are safe: no carcinogens.

 Here’s how to taper off a PPI: H2As are available over the counter.
 Stop the PPI and instead take one of the H2As before each meal and before bed.

 Week 1: 4 pills per day (one before bed, one before each meal)

 Week 2: 3 pills per day (one before bed, one before lunch and dinner)

 Week 3: 2 pills per day (one before bed, one before dinner)

 Week 4: 1 pill per day (one before bed)